mathe00/obsidian-plugin-python-bridge/README.md

 -   **⏯️ Script Activation Control**: Enable or disable individual scripts directly from the plugin settings, preventing accidental execution.
 *   **⏱️ Auto-Start Scripts on Launch**: Configure specific scripts to run automatically when Obsidian starts, optionally after a specified delay (useful for letting Obsidian load fully).
 -   **🔔 Native Obsidian Notifications**: Display notifications directly within Obsidian, making it more integrated and fluid compared to terminal outputs.
--   **📝 Access/Modify Active Note & Selection**: Easily get content, frontmatter, path, or title of the currently open note, and get or replace selected text in the editor.
+-   **📝 Access/Modify Active Note & Selection**: Easily get content (as a single string or list of lines), frontmatter, path, or title of the currently open note, and get or replace selected text in the editor.
 Get basic editor context (cursor position, line count).
--   **📂 Vault Interaction & File Management**: Get the vault path, list all notes, open specific notes, read/modify any note's content or frontmatter (by path). **Create, check existence, rename, delete notes and folders.
+-   **📂 Vault Interaction & File Management**: Get the vault path, list all note paths (relative or absolute), open specific notes, read/modify any note's content or frontmatter (by path). **Create, check existence, rename, delete notes and folders.
+List folder contents.** Get outgoing links from a note.
+-   **Create, check existence, rename, delete notes and folders.
 List folder contents.** Get outgoing links from a note.
 -   **🔗 Backlink Retrieval**: Get incoming links (backlinks) for a specific note.
 Optionally uses the [Backlink Cache plugin](https://github.com/mnaoumov/obsidian-backlink-cache) for significantly improved performance in large vaults if installed.
 *   **👂 Event Listening**: Allow Python scripts to react to Obsidian events (like note modification, deletion, rename, etc.) by registering listeners.
 -   **ℹ️ Obsidian Context**: Get the current Obsidian language setting, vault name, and theme mode (light/dark).